Greg Behrendt: Personal life

-He is married to Amiira Ruotola.
+He is married to Amiira Ruotola, a writer and marketing expert.
 They have two daughters, Mighty Luna and Bella True.
 He is a recovering alcoholic.
 He plays guitar in his own surf/rockabilly instrumental band, The Reigning Monarchs.

 In June 2015, Behrendt announced via his Facebook Fan Page that he was battling cancer, and had undertaken three rounds of chemotherapy.
 He discussed his diagnosis on episode 16TF of Jimmy Pardo's podcast "Never Not Funny", as well as Wil Anderson's podcast "Wilosophy" on July 9, 2015.
 He stated that he had a form of lymphoma.

-His cancer is in remission as of late 2015.
+In February 2015, Behrendt published the ebook "See You on the Way Down - Catch You on the Way Back Up!"
+(Everand Originals) about his battles with cancer and addiction.
+It has been described (on KTLA5 podcast) as a candid tell-all revelation.